-PHIL 204 Philosophy of Technology 3 credits
+Philosophy of Technology: Computer Ethics and Social Responsibility 3 credits

-A philosophical examination of the nature of technology, especially computer technologies.
+A philosophical examination of the nature of technology, especially computer technologies (artificial intelligence, robots in the workplace, machine learning, etc.).
 Course topics include intellectual property, computer crime, privacy, and the impact of new technologies upon society.